seed-rs/seed/README.md

 The Message is an [enum]( https://doc.rust-lang.org/book/ch06-00-enums.html) which categorizes each type of interaction with the app.
 Its fields may hold a value, or not.
 We’ve abbreviated it as `Msg` here for brevity.
+If you're not familiar with enums, think of one as a set of options; in other languages, you might use an integer, or string for this, but an enum is explicitly limited in which values it can take.
 Example:

 ```rust
 #[derive(Clone)]